Inter-State Consultation Mechanisms on Migration

 - Colombo Process

-- as well as the Global RCP Meetings.
+- as well as the Meeting of Global and (Inter)Regional Consultative Processes on migration (Global RCP ISCM Meetings).

-Secretariat support is also provided to the following processes having own secretariats:
+Secretariat support is provided by IOM to the following processes having own secretariats:

 - MIDCOM (in consultation with COMESA)